IoannisLimniatis/cse4001_fall2025-using-the-process-api-Practicing-with-fork-exec-and-wait/README.md

 5. Now write a program that uses `wait()` to wait for the child process to finish in the parent.
 What does `wait()` return?
 What happens if you use `wait()` in the child?

 wait() stalls or blocks the parent until the child finishes, as a result it will return the PID of the child that exited.
-Calling wait() in the child would draw an error as the child cannot have a child process of it's own to wait for.
+Calling wait() in the child would draw -1 as the child cannot have a child process of it's own to wait for.

 ```cpp
 #include <stdio.h>